jimmieego/reading-notes/git/Git-training-notes.md

   - Unset: `git config --global --unset alias.lol`
   - [GitHub Flow Like a Pro with these 13 Git Aliases](https://haacked.com/archive/2014/07/28/github-flow-aliases/)
   - `git config --global --list` to see all aliases.
+- Github always does `git merge --no-ff <branch>`.
+Note there is a merge commit in order to show the pull request.
+- Every time you start working, do a `git pull` first.
+- Rules for merge conflict:
+  - On the feature branch with conflicts, do `git merge master`.
+  - Resolve the conflicts.
+  - Push resolved changes.
+  - Merge on Github UI.

 ## Rebase